justrdk/campai-backend-test/README.md

 *   Show us what you know!
 Think outside of the box.
 Think about structure, reusability and scalability
 *   You should create your own repository for the front-end.
 You can set it up however you prefer, but you have to use `React`, a store (Mobx or Redux are both fine) and a comprehensive README to help anyone setup and run your code.
-*   Testing is a must for the backend.
-Bonus points if you add it to Travis.
+*   Testing  for the backend is not necessary.
+Bonus points if you do.
+Even more so if you add it to travis.
-*   Testing the front-end rendering is not necessary, but bonus points if you do :+1:
+*   Testing the front-end is not necessary.
 *   Once again, think about scalability.
 If I would have to add 20 more endpoints for your server tomorrow, how easy would that be?

 Happy coding! :coffee: